Tun Razak Highway

 Tun Razak Highway, Federal Route 12 (Lebuhraya Tun Razak), also known as Segamat-Kuantan Highway (Lebuhraya Segamat-Kuantan), Asian Highway Route 142, is a 146.8 km federal highway running from the town of Segamat, Johor to Gambang before proceeding another 38 km via Federal Route 2 to Gambang near Kuantan, Pahang.
-This two-lane federal road is named in honor of Tun Abdul Razak, Malaysia's second Prime Minister which was known as Malaysia's Father of Development.
+This two-lane federal road is named in honor of Tun Abdul Razak, Malaysia's second Prime Minister who was also known as Malaysia's Father of Development.
 The highway is part of the Asian Highway Network of route 142.

 Route background

 The Kilometre Zero of the Federal Route 12 is located at Segamat, Johor, at its intersection with the Federal Route 1, the main trunk road of the central of Peninsular Malaysia.
 Next, the highway passes the Johor-Pahang border near Perwira Jaya at Pahang side.

 The Federal Route 12 intersects the Bera Highway (Federal Route 11) at Bandar Tun Abdul Razak.
 Next, the highway overpasses the Federal Route 63 at Bandar Muadzam Shah Interchange.
-After that, the highway crosses the Pahang River at Paluh Hinai.
-Finally, the highway ends at Gambang, Pahang, at its 4-way intersection with the Federal Route 2, the main trunk road of the east and west coasts of Peninsula Malaysia.
+After that, the highway crosses the Pahang River at Paluh Hinai, Pekan.
+Finally, the highway ends at Gambang, Kuantan, Pahang, at its 4-way intersection with the Federal Route 2, the main trunk road of the east and west coasts of Peninsula Malaysia.